zabbix-tools/zabbix-module-systemd/README.md

 # zabbix-module-systemd

-zabbix-module-systemd is a loadable Zabbix module that enables Zabbix to query the systemd D-Bus API for native and granular service monitoring.
+zabbix-module-systemd is a loadable Zabbix module that enables Zabbix to query the systemd D-Bus API for native and granular system state monitoring.

-This project is a work in progress.

 ## Download